 OSHA define Hot work as any work that involves burning, welding, cutting, brazing, soldering, grinding, using fire- or spark-producing tools, or other work that produces a source of ignition.

-Here at Arobase Gas Testing we take pride in the quality of gas testers we send out to undertake these activities.
-Those who attend our courses receive the insights of those who have undertaken such work for over 35 years.
-And we are proud to say – without a near miss.
+Arobase takes great pride in the quality of gas testers we send out to undertake hot work gas testing.
+Those who attend our courses benefit from over 40 years hot work gas testing experience, and we are equally proud to say – without a near miss!
 (That’s not to say we haven’t identified many near misses created by others!)

 The purpose of this post is to highlight the major difference in hot work gas testing to general gas testing in hazardous areas and confined spaces.